GI-101/GI-101A as a Single Agent or in Combination With Pembrolizumab or Lenvatinib in Advanced Solid Tumors

 Detailed Description

-This is a phase 1/2, open-label, dose-escalation and expansion study to evaluate the safety, tolerability and anti-tumor effect of GI-101/GI-101A as a single agent or in combination with pembrolizumab, lenvatinib or local RT over a range of advanced and/or metastatic solid tumors.
+This is a Phase 1/2, open-label, dose-escalation, dose-optimization and expansion study to evaluate safety, tolerability, pharmacokinetics, and therapeutic activity of GI-101/GI-101A as a single agent and in combination with pembrolizumab or lenvatinib in patients with advanced or metastatic solid tumors (Keynote B59)

 This study will comprise six parts.